-Let Our Mercer Social Security Disability Lawyers Help with Your Claim
+Let Our Mercer, Pennsylvania, Social Security Disability Lawyers Help With Your Claim

-Applying for social security disability benefits in PA can be a difficult process.
-If you are suffering from an injury or illness that prevents you from working, let the PA social security disability attorneys from Heller, Maas, Moro & Magill Co., LPA, help you apply for and pursue SSD benefits by:
+Applying for Social Security Disability benefits in Pennsylvania can be a difficult process.
+If you are suffering from an injury or illness that prevents you from working, let the Pennsylvania Social Security Disability attorneys from the law firm of Heller, Maas, Moro & Magill Co., LPA, help you apply for and pursue SSD benefits by:

 - Reviewing your circumstances to help you determine whether you might be eligible for SSD benefits

 - Going over your options for SSD benefits programs, including whether you may be eligible for SSDI or SSI

 - Gathering and requesting medical records

 - Helping you arrange consultative examinations if requested by the SSA

 - Pursuing your claim throughout the appeals process, including all the way to federal court if necessary

 Contact our experienced Social Security Disability attorneys at our Mercer law office today.
 We offer a free, confidential consultation with one of our SSD lawyers.
 We will discuss the details of your claim, how we can help, and the next steps.
 We’ve been helping people with Social Security Disability claims for years, and we are ready to help you.